Educator, merchant, farmer.

 He married twice, first on 24 June 1903 to Edith Mabel Mackay (1879-1905) at Hamiota.
 They had a daughter, Edith Armstrong Heasman (1905-1905).
-On 24 December 1906, he re-married to Elizabeth “Bessie” Cummings (1876-?) of Hamilton, Ontario at the St. John’s Methodist Church parsonage, 51 Cathedral Avenue, in Winnipeg.
+On 24 December 1906, he married Elizabeth “Bessie” Cummings (1876-?) of Hamilton, Ontario at the St. John’s Methodist Church parsonage, 51 Cathedral Avenue, in Winnipeg.
 They had one son, Jack McKenzie Heasman (1918-2010), and an adopted son (nephew), Howard Reid Heasman (1907-1972).

-Birth [Jack McKenzie Heasman] and marriage registrations, Manitoba Vital Statistics.
+Birth [Jack McKenzie Heasman], Manitoba Vital Statistics.

 Birth registration [Howard Reid Heasman], Saskatchewan Vital Statistics.